 Remember, it's a time devoted to prayer.
 Limit talking.
 Speak just enough to guide people in prayer.
-Some Churches even have a quiet approach by offering a hand-out as you enter the venue.
-Directives are via a video screen.
+Some Churches even have a quiet approach by offering a handout as people enter the venue.
+Directives are from a video screen.
 Whatever you do, limit your words to only what is necessary to facilitate prayer.
-Don't preach or teach on prayer; just pray.
+Don't preach or teach on prayer—pray.

 3. Confess sin.

 Set aside a time at the beginning where people can silently confess personal sin to be ready to pray.
 If I had not confessed the sin in my heart, the Lord would not have listened.
-Psalm 66:18 One Church even encouraged those who were able to get on their knees for this part of the event.
+Psalm 66:18 Encourage those who were able to get on their knees for this part of the event.

 4. Exalt God.